5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- Disable the `PciRoot(0x0)/Pci(0x2,0x0)` by placing `#` in front of it.
 	- Next, enable `#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px` by deleting the leading `#` and the description ` 1366x768 px`, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

-	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!
+	:bulb: **HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!

 4. **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
 If you use a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')